developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 **NOTE**: Attempts to configure the Ethernet adapter on a device that does not have one results in an error.

 ### Proxy Server Port
-Used to configure the Port that is used to reach the Proxy Server to access the Internet from the network accessed through the Ethernet adapter.
+Used to configure the Port used to reach the Proxy Server to access the Internet from the network accessed through the Ethernet adapter.

 While it is not required, it is generally considered **best practice** to specify all three Managed Configurations **Proxy Server**, **Proxy Server Port**, and **Proxy Server Bypass List** whenever Ethernet Proxy Server configuration is performed to help ensure that all three three values are properly synchronized.